 It’s also very difficult to attack.

 A blockchain isn’t like centralised storage.
-It’s decentralised, which means all the information isn’t in one, easy-to-access place.
+Because it’s decentralised, the information is not in one, easy-to-access place.

 This isn’t to say it’s impossible – it’s just very, very hard.